huggingface/blog/audio-datasets.md

 to filter any audio samples longer than 30s.
 We can do this in much the same way that we prepared the data for our model in the previous step.

-We start by writing a function that indicates which samples to keep, and which to discard.
+We start by writing a function that indicates which samples to keep and which to discard.
 This function, `is_audio_length_in_range`, returns a boolean: samples that are shorter than 30s return True, and those that are longer False: